integreat-io/integreat-transformers/README.md

 ### `truncate`

-When a `length` operand is set, a given string that is longer than this length is shortened.
+When a `length` property is set, a given string that is longer than this length is shortened.
 If a `postfix` is given, it is appended to the end and the total length of the shortened text will still be no longer than `length`.